Hired armed vessels

-During the eighteenth and nineteenth centuries the Royal Navy used a considerable number of hired armed vessels.
-These were generally smaller vessels, often cutters and luggers, that the Navy used for duties ranging from carrying despatches and passengers to convoy escort, particularly in British coastal waters, and reconnaissance.
+During the 18th and 19th centuries, the Royal Navy made use of a large number of hired armed vessels.
+These were generally smaller vessels, often cutters and luggers, that the Royal Navy used for duties ranging from carrying despatches and passengers to convoy escort, particularly in British coastal waters, and reconnaissance.

 Doctrine

 The Navy Board usually hired the vessel complete with master and crew rather than bareboat.
 Contracts were for a specified time or on an open-ended monthly hire basis.
 During periods of peace, such as the period between the Treaty of Amiens and the commencement of the Napoleonic Wars, the Admiralty returned the vessels to their owners, only to rehire many on the outbreak of war.

 The Admiralty provided a regular naval officer, usually a lieutenant for the small vessels, to be the commander.
 The civilian master then served as the sailing master.
 For purposes of prize money or salvage, hired armed vessels received the same treatment as naval vessels.

 However, Admiral John Jervis, 1st Earl of St Vincent, wrote that throughout his life he "discouraged any friend of mine from serving in a cutter or hired armed vessel."
 He felt that a good officer would be wasting his time in such vessels, while a bad officer should not be allowed to serve in them.
 Cutters and hired armed vessels generally did not receive the sort of opportunities that would allow a good officer to shine, or give him visibility to senior officers, while giving bad officers too much independence.
 The most suitable officers were good sailors with a common education.

-However, some officers that served in hired armed vessels went on to have distinguished subsequent naval careers.
+However, some officers who served in hired armed vessels went on to have distinguished subsequent naval careers.
 A case in point was Thomas Ussher, who rose from the hired armed brig to become an admiral.